grafana/faro-web-sdk/packages/react/README.md

 Faro package that enables easier integration in projects built with React.

-_Warning_: currently pre-release and subject to frequent breaking changes.
-Use at your own risk.

 Out of the box, the package provides you the following features:

 - Error Boundary - Provides additional stacktrace for errors and configuration options for pushError behavior